theiconic/php-ga-measurement-protocol/README.md

 $analytics->addProduct($productData2);

-// Don't forget set the product action, in this case to PURCHASE
+// Don't forget to set the product action, in this case to PURCHASE
 $analytics->setProductActionToPurchase();

 // Finally, you must send a hit, in this case we send an Event